keptn/lifecycle-toolkit/docs/content/en/docs/implementing/slo/_index.md

 ---

 The Keptn Metrics Operator implements an SLO/SLI feature set inspired by Keptn v1 under the name of Analysis.
-With an Analysis Definition you can specify multiple Service Level Objectives that will be evaluated in your Analysis.
+With an Analysis Definition you can specify multiple Service Level Objectives (SLOs) that will be evaluated in your Analysis.
 At the end of the Analysis the status returns whether your objective failed or passed.

 The Analysis result is exposed as an OpenTelemetry metric and can be displayed on dashboard tools, such as Grafana.